Osteoarthritis at the base of the thumb: Complications

 The most common complication after surgery is pain persisting in the thumb.
 Over long term, there is pain relief, but on short term, patients experience pain from the surgery itself.
 The main complaint is a burning sensation or hypersensitivity over the incision.

 Some patients develop a complex regional pain syndrome.
 This is a syndrome of chronic pain with changes of temperature and colour of the skin.

-Other general complications include radial nerve damage and postoperative wound infection.
+Other general complications include superficial radial nerve damage and postoperative wound infection.

 After arthrodesis, non-union, in which fusion of the trapezium bone with the metacarpal bone fails, occurs in 8% to 21% of the cases.

 Subluxation of a prosthesis is a complication where the prosthesis is mobile and is partially dislocated.
 When the prosthesis is fully dislocated it is called a luxation.
 Both are painful and need revision surgery so the prosthesis can be repaired or removed.

 When using a prosthesis over a longer period of time, there is a chance of breaking the prosthesis itself.
 This is due to mechanical wear.

 Prostheses might also cause a reaction of the body against the artificial material they are made of, resulting in local inflammation.

 Epidemiology

 CMC OA is the most common form of OA affecting the hand.
 Dahaghin et al. showed that about 15% of women and 7% of men between 50 and 60 years of age develop CMC OA of the thumb.
 However, in about 65% of people older than 55 years, radiologic evidence of OA was present without any symptoms.
-Armstrong et al. reported a prevalence of 33% in postmenopausal women, of which one third was symptomatic, compared to 11% in men older than 55 years.
+Armstrong et al. reported a prevalence of 33% in postmenopausal women, of which one-third was symptomatic, compared to 11% in men older than 55 years.
 This shows CMC OA of the thumb is significantly more prevalent in women, especially in postmenopausal women, compared to men.